Understanding the Difference Between Liquid Cultured Mushroom Syringes vs. Spore Syringes

 Liquid Mushroom Spores Cultures and Psilocybe Cubensis Mycelium

 Let’s start with the basics: psilocybin mushroom spores are the microscopic units of reproduction produced by a fungal fruiting body (a mushroom).
 In enough volume, spores can look like a fine powdery substance.
-If presented with the right conditions and nutrients, spores will eventually develop into psilocybe cubensis mycelium, the spiderweb-like “root” portion of the fungus.
-Fruiting bodies, which we call mushrooms, will grow from the mycelium, produce spores, and the cycle of mushroom liquid cultures begins again.
+If presented with the right conditions and nutrients, spores will eventually develop into psilocybe cubensis mycelium or mycelium spores, the spiderweb-like “root” portion of the fungus.
+Fruiting bodies, which we call mushrooms, will grow from the mycelium, produce spores, and the cycle begins again.

 That’s a very brief overview but should give you a good general idea of how fungal reproduction works.
 As you now understand, spores are the first part of that cycle, and thus are valuable to researchers, mycologists, and mushroom cultivators.

-Psilocybe Cubensis Liquid Culture Spores are generally collected, stored, and transported in the following ways:
+Psilocybe Cubensis Spores are generally collected, stored, and transported in the following ways:

-- Spore prints, with useful information on mushroom spore prints.
+- Spore prints, read useful information on the mushroom spore print.

 - Liquid cultures for mushroom cultivation, often housed in a syringe